 Unitarian Universalism is a religious tradition that places more importance on your values than your beliefs, that welcomes you and your questions and affirms your search for truth and meaning.

 Our mission: Practicing Loving Community, Advancing Justice, Nurturing Spiritual Growth is how we seek to live this faith.
 Ours is a religion of covenant rather than creed.

-Our Sunday Worship Services are held at 10:30 AM with Religious Education classes for children at the same time.
+Our Sunday Worship Services are held at 10:30 AM.
 Refreshments and fellowship follow.
 You are welcome as you are.
 Please join us.